bup/bup/Documentation/bup-save.md

 `bup save` saves the contents of the given files or paths into a new backup set and optionally names that backup set.

+Note that in order to refer to your backup set later (i.e. for restoration), you must either specify `--name` (the normal case), or record the tree or commit id printed by `--tree` or `--commit`.

 Before trying to save files using `bup save`, you should first update the index using `bup index`.
 The reasons for separating the two steps are described in the man page